nzzdev/Storytelling-Styleguide/pages/style/colors.md

 _Each of these colors receives a classname that can be called within Q (i.e. s-viz-color-one-7)._ Each classname is listed below along with the hex color code.

+## Semantically resonant colors

+Where adequate we use colors that are intuitive for what they present.
+[Empirical research by Lin et al.](http://vis.stanford.edu/papers/semantically-resonant-colors) shows that they slightly improve the speed of identification.

 ## Qualitative Color Scale: Primary

 Our primary qualitative colors are the most used colors in our color palette.
 These colors should be used _in order_ for different or "unrelated" categories within a dataset.
 Such a dataset could be countries, religions, or breeds of dogs.
 We use them in the order listed below.